gadossey/content-ops-starter/content/pages/index.md

   - type: GenericSection
     title:
-      text: Innovative Cookstove Technology
+      text: Innovative Cookstoves Production
       color: text-dark
       styles:
         self:
           textAlign: left
           textSize: lg:text-3xl md:text-2xl sm:text-xl
       type: TitleBlock
-    subtitle: Leading the Way in Clean Cooking
+    subtitle: Our Factories
     text: |-
-      Man and Man Enterprise is a leader in producing efficient, durable cookstoves that save on fuel costs and reduce emissions.
-Discover our innovative technology and commitment to sustainability.
-      styles:
-        self:
-          textSize: lg:text-lg md:text-base sm:text-sm
+       Man and Man Enterprise's factories in Kumasi, Ghana, are cornerstones of innovation and sustainability in cookstove technology.
+Both factories employs 175 staff members, producing up to 30,000 cookstoves per month.
+These cookstoves are designed to be efficient, reducing charcoal consumption by 50% and lowering greenhouse gas emissions by 47,244 tonnes of CO2 annually.

     actions: []
     media:
       title: See Our Technology